 What do we need to get there?

-Alina: First of all, I think we can't compare ourselves to Western Europe or the USA in terms of digital investments.
-I do not only mean adspend, but also the openness to invest in the development of new applications, functions or tools.
-I think that's where we could start: more openness to "trial and error".
+Alina: First of all, I think we can’t compare ourselves to Western Europe or the USA in terms of digital investments.
+I do not only mean adspend but also the openness to invest in the development of new applications, functions or tools.
+I think that’s where we could start: more openness to “trial and error”.

 How would you characterize a healthy online brand?

 Alina: If we look at the latest DHI charts, we can say that a brand is healthier digitally when: users actively search for it online, online mentions are viewed as much as possible and when online interactions are multiple and predominantly positive.
-Simply put, the health of a brand depends not only on budgets, but also on the revelation of the conversation it maintains with the consumer.
+Simply put, the health of a brand depends not only on budgets but also on the revelation of the conversation it maintains with the consumer.

 What should companies do to have a healthy brand?

 Alina: There is no recipe for success that works for all universal brands.
-A brand should look beyond online vanity metrics (reach, clicks, etc.) and focus on the consumer's perception of their brand.
+A brand should look beyond online vanity metrics (reach, clicks, etc.) and focus on the consumer’s perception of their brand.
 We look beyond the display, we look at the entire .ro to identify the more authentic side of the brand.
 I return again to the need that 2020 has highlighted: that of relevance.
 Healthy brands have made a transition to real, contextual, quality content that brings value.
 How is this done?
-Through contextualization, content partnerships, influencers.
+Through contextualization, content partnerships, and influencers.

 How important do you think it is to collaborate with influencers in 2021?
 Is it possible without?
 Why yes or why no?

 Alina: Influencers are those who can give a human face to a brand.
-They come to the table with an already engaged community, plus with a creativity and authenticity, a talent in storytelling.
-It is very important to have a human side as a brand, but this must also be done in an intelligent and data-driven way: choosing the influencer according to the brand message, long-term collaborations on specific contexts, etc. In other words, they are smartly chosen pro-influencers!
+They come to the table with an already engaged community, plus with creativity and authenticity, a talent in storytelling.
+It is very important to have a human side as a brand, but this must also be done in an intelligent and data-driven way: choosing the influencer according to the brand message, long-term collaborations in specific contexts, etc. In other words, they are smartly chosen pro-influencers!

 What would you say is a must have and a must do for an online brand in 2021?

-Alina: A must-have is, first of all, online presence: social media communication and "beyond".
-Then consistency, contextualization and very importantly, interactivity.
-An online brand must be engaging, to offer a personalized experience to the user, which goes hand in hand with the story telling of the brand. … And of course, to monitor his DHI
+Alina: A must-have is, first of all, online presence: social media communication and “beyond”.
+Then consistency, contextualization and, very importantly, interactivity.
+An online brand must be engaging to offer a personalized experience to the user, which goes hand in hand with the storytelling of the brand. … And, of course, to monitor his DHI

 What would you change at the online market in Romania if you could and why?

 Alina: If I could, I would speed up the whole process of digital innovation in Romania or even the digitalization of the country.
 In terms of digital communication, I would infuse value and personalized immersive experiences in any interaction with the audience.
-But for that you need technology, which takes me back to the point above.
-And, last but not least, I would eliminate the perception that ATL and digital are two separate segments and I would make the offline-online transition a mandatory and "seamless" one.
+But for that, you need technology, which takes me back to the point above.
+And last but not least, I would eliminate the perception that ATL and digital are two separate segments, and I would make the offline-online transition a mandatory and “seamless” one.